-My notes and thoughts about Linux, WordPress, PHP, WPML, Toolset and many more.
+My notes and thoughts about Linux, WordPress, PHP and many more.

-post_max_size on a per site basis.
+This quick tutorial shows how you can override `upload_max_filesize` and `post_max_size` on a per site basis.
 This assumes you are using Apache server, PHP-FPM handler and WordPress.
 This tutorial assumes you have shell access to your server so you can restart Apache or PHP-FPM (this is optional but recommended).

-php.ini loaded on a server.
+By default, there is only one default `php.ini` loaded on a server.
 Sometimes some virtual sites in your server might need specific configuration values that you don’t want to be applied globally.

 These are the steps to fix this:

 To determine if you are using PHP-FPM handler is to check the value of Server API.
 In the above screenshot it’s FPM/FastCGI.
 So that’s correct.

 The above example shows that you want to override `upload_max_filesize` with 200 Megabytes and `post_max_size` with 500 Megabytes